If we’re honest, we enjoy relaxing in our garden, there’s nothing quite like catching some rays or spending time with a glass of wine and a book.

 We like the overall cut and the fact it requires little ongoing maintenance.
 The programmes are useful and ensure the lawn is kept healthy and cut all year round.

-While it will replace your gardener at a cheaper cost, in the long run, there are cheaper and better models out there.
+While it will replace your gardener at a cheaper cost, in the long run, there are cheaper and better robotic lawn mowers out there.
 We’re happy to give the Honda MIIMO HRM310 Robot Mower a strong 8/10.